Wildflower Diamond Guide

 1. Purchase a natural diamond from us

 All the diamonds we sell are perfect for Wildflower ring mountings.
 We encourage selecting the mounting first, and then finding the perfect diamond for that mounting.
-All our mountings accommodate modern round diamonds, but we do use cushion, oval and old European cut diamonds as well.
-Extra care must be used with these to assure the balance of the finished ring.
+All of our mountings accommodate modern round diamonds, but we do use cushion, oval, archer, emerald, and old European cut diamonds as well.
+Extra care must be used with these special cuts to assure the balance of the finished ring.
 Our diamond expert will be happy to walk through this process with you.

 2. Use a family or inherited diamond

 Often, we are asked if we can mount an existing family diamond in a Wildflower mounting.
 Very often we can provided the diamond falls within our quality standards.
-The round diamond should be the minimum size (or larger) for the desired mounting, should be well cut, and of at least I color and SI1 clarity.
-Often inherited diamonds are an older cut version of a modern brilliant-cut diamond.
-They are known as Old European Cut diamonds.
-These can be very beautiful and work well in Wildflower mountings.
-Sometimes they do not work or are of a lower grade that is acceptable for these mountings.
-It is necessary to have a certificate and report describing the individual diamond.
-This will help determine the value of the diamond, and whether it is right for a Wildflower ring.
+A round diamond should be at least the minimum size for the desired mounting, should be well cut, and of at least I color and SI1 clarity.
+Often inherited diamonds are an older cut version of a modern brilliant-cut diamond known as Old European Cut diamonds.
+These can be very beautiful and often work well in Wildflower mountings.
+It is necessary to have a certificate and report describing any diamond — this will help determine the characteristics and value of the diamond, and whether it is right for a Wildflower ring.
+If you do not have a certificate, we can have your stone certified for you.
 Please reach out and we can help you understand the diamond you are hoping to use.

 3. Purchase a Lab Grown Diamond from us

 Lab-grown diamonds are increasingly popular and a fraction of the cost of a naturally occurring diamond.
-The quality is identical, and it appears there is less environmental impact, although there is a significant amount of energy needed to create these diamonds.
 The question becomes then whether they are valuable.
-Being created by man, they are far from scarce.
-The prices and resale value reflect this.
-At the present time, naturally occurring diamonds are far more valuable and hold their value as an investment.
+Being man made, they are far from scarce which is reflected in both price and resale value.
 For the purpose of creating a beautiful engagement ring, we would be happy to use a lab-grown diamond.
-The choice is yours.
-We use the best verifiable and laboratory-graded stones.
+We use the best verifiable and laboratory-graded stones and always source lab grown stones ourselves.

-Some customers prefer to purchase their diamond elsewhere.
-There are many ways for consumers to do this including local retail jewelers or online platforms.
+Some customers prefer to research and purchase their diamond elsewhere.
 If the diamond fits the parameters of quality we require, we will gladly set a diamond from another source.
 We require round diamonds to be of the correct minimum size, to be very well cut, and of minimum I color and SI1 quality.
 There are other factors that will determine whether the stone is appropriate, but that is a general guide.
 Always contact us in advance of making a diamond purchase for a Wildflower ring.